How to Enable Anonymous Issue Submission

 Ask the community

-This article describes how to configure the Jira application such that it will allow users to create issues without having to log in.
-Depending upon your platform for Jira (Cloud vs Server) as well as your Jira applications in use (Service Management vs Jira Software) the possible solutions here can vary.
+This article describes how to configure the Jira application so that users can create issues without having to log in.

 It is possible to use the Jira Service Management Widget to allow anonymous users to submit requests directly to that project.